mrisher/webxr-reference/webxr-device-api/index.md

 There are many "&#95;&#95;&#95; reality" buzzwords flying around today. _virtual reality_, _augmented reality_, _mixed reality_, etc..
 It can be hard to keep track, even though there are many similarities between them.
 This API aims to provide foundational elements with which to do all of the above.
 Since the designers of the API don't want to be limited to just one facet of AR, VR, or anything in between, the "X" in "XR" is not part of an acronym, but an algebraic variable of sorts to refer to whatever a web developer needs or wants it to be.

+### Exclusive versus Non-Exclusive Sessions

+There are two types of sessions: exclusive sessions and non-exclusive sessions.

+**Exclusive session:** An immersive presentation in which content is presented directly to the device.
+Entering an exclusive session requires a user gesture.

+**Non-exclusive session:** A non-immersive presentation in which device tracking information is used to render content on a page.
+This is sometimes referred to as "magic window" mode.
+It enables the viewer to look around a scene by moving the device.

 ### Lifetime of an AR/VR web application

 The lifetime of an AR/VR web application is generally as follows.

-1. Request a device through the API.
+1. Request a _device_ through the API.
-1. If a device is available, the application advertises the AR/VR functionality to the viewer.
+1. If a device is available, do one of two things.
-1. The viewer responds with a user gesture, which triggers a request for a session.
-(Though, certain types of AR/VR experiences do not require a user gesture to enter a session.
-More about this later.)
+   * For an exclusive session, _advertise_ the AR/VR functionality to the viewer and prompt the user to enter AR/VR.
+If the user accepts use the user gesture to request a _session_.
+   * For a non-exclusive session simply request the session.
-1. Use the session to run a _render loop_, which produces graphical frames and displays them to the device.
+1. Use the session to run a _render loop_, which produces graphical _frames_ and displays them to the device.
+1. Within each frame loop through _views_ and draw content to them.
-1. Continue producing frames until the user indicates that they want to exit AR/VR.
+1. Repeat the render loop until the user decides to exit AR/VR.

 Let's look at each step in detail.